 Prerequisite: ELS600.
 Strategic Planning focuses on the formulation, implementation, and evaluation of an organizations planning process.
 Special attention is paid to the leaders role in the process.

-ELS650 Project Management
+ELS650 Project Leadership

 Prerequisite: ELS600.
 Project management focuses on initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria.
 Process improvement is analyzed in the course.